In a new Q&A, NewVantage Partners cofounder Randy Bean reveals how veterans of big data management are dealing with the new era of Big Data.

 Tell us about the survey and who you focused on.

 We conducted the survey in June and July of 2012.
-It came out of our executive thought leadership breakfast and dinners, where we bring together CIOs, CTOs, chief marketing officers and the chiefs of analytics from Fortune 500 companies.
+It came out of our executive thought leadership breakfasts and dinners, where we bring together CIOs, CTOs, chief marketing officers and the chiefs of analytics from Fortune 500 companies.